slsdetectorgroup/slsDetectorPackage/docs/src/dataformat.rst

 Counters
 ^^^^^^^^^^^

-If all 3 counters are enabeld, the frame size for each channel is multiplied by 3.
+If all 3 counters are enabled, the frame size for each channel is multiplied by 3.
 The counters are stored consecutively per channel.
 One can disable one or more of the counters using the `counters <commandline.html#term-counters-i0-i1-i2-...>`_ command.
 The frame size will then be reduced accordingly.

 Image size = 10,240 bytes
    - 10 chips (1 x 10 grid)